heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 >
 > Even though most of these providers seem fishy and old-fashioned, they are
 > reliable and well-known in the free domain name community.
 You can use any of
-> them to acquire a free domain name that you can use for the purpose of this
+> them to obtain a free domain name that you can use for the purpose of this
 > course.

 _Missing item in the list?
 Feel free to open a pull request to add it! ✨_